rei/rei-cedar-docs/docs/components/input/README.md

   "layout": "LayoutComponent",
   "summary": "Allows a user to enter and edit data.
-Also used for search", "title_metadata": "Text field, CdrInput, cdr-input", "select": [
+Also used for search", "title_metadata": "Text field, CdrInput, cdr-input", "length": [
     {
       "type": "do",
-      "image": "tabs/tab_select_do_16-9.png",
+      "image": "input/Input__Length_Do__16-9.png",
       "ratio": "16-9",
-      "alt": "tab with content displaying.",
+      "alt": "input with width limited.",
-      "caption": "display a tab section on load."
+      "caption": "limit the width of the input field."
     },
     {
       "type": "dont",
-      "image": "tabs/tab_select_dont_16-9.png",
+      "image": "input/Input__Length_Dont__16-9.png",
       "ratio": "16-9",
-      "alt": "tab with empty content.",
+      "alt": "input with too much width.",
-      "caption": "display tabs without a section visible."
+      "caption": "make the input field wider than approximately ⅓ of the information being entered."
     }
   ],
-  "number": [
+  "label": [
     {
       "type": "do",
-      "image": "tabs/tab_number_do_16-9.png",
+      "image": "input/Input__Label_Do__16-9.png",
       "ratio": "16-9",
-      "alt": "tabs with two buttons.",
+      "alt": "input with proper label.",
-      "caption": "use tabs with at least 2 buttons."
+      "caption": "use concise and meaningful labels."
     },
     {
       "type": "dont",
-      "image": "tabs/tab_number_dont_16-9.png",
+      "image": "input/Input__Label_Dont__16-9.png",
       "ratio": "16-9",
-      "alt": "tab with one button.",
-      "caption": "use tabs with only 1 button."
+      "alt": "input with too long of label", "caption": "use instructional or help text for the label."
     }
   ],
-  "capitalization": [
+  "case": [
     {
       "type": "do",
-      "image": "tabs/tab_capitalization_do_16-9.png",
+      "image": "input/Input__Case_Do__16-9.png",
       "ratio": "16-9",
-      "alt": "tabs with title cased labels.",
+      "alt": "label with proper case",
-      "caption": "use title case for tab labels."
+      "caption": "use sentence case for labels."
     },
     {
       "type": "dont",
-      "image": "tabs/tab_capitalization_dont_16-9.png",
+      "image": "input/Input__Case_Dont__16-9.png",
       "ratio": "16-9",
-      "alt": "tabs with all caps labels.",
+      "alt": "label with all caps",
-      "caption": "use all caps for tab labels."
+      "caption": "use all caps for labels"
     }
   ],
-    "label": [
+  "punctuation": [
     {
       "type": "do",
-      "image": "tabs/tab_label_do_16-9.png",
+      "image": "input/Input__Punctuation_Do__16-9.png",
       "ratio": "16-9",
-      "alt": "tabs with succint labels.",
-      "caption": "write succinct and meaningful tab labels.
-Between 1-2 words is best."
+      "alt": "label without terminal punctuation",
+      "caption": "remove all terminal punctuation."
     },
     {
       "type": "dont",
-      "image": "tabs/tab_label_dont_16-9.png",
+      "image": "input/Input__Punctuation_Dont__16-9.png",
       "ratio": "16-9",
-      "alt": "tabs with truncated labels.",
+      "alt": "label with colon after",
-      "caption": "truncate tab labels.
-If a label overruns the container, find a shorter alternative."
+      "caption": "use colons after labels"
     }
   ],
+  "placeholder": [
+    {
+      "type": "do",
+      "image": "input/Input__Placeholder_Do__16-9.png",
+      "ratio": "16-9",
+      "alt": "proper placeholder text usage.",
+      "caption": "use placeholder text when providing extra help, so user understands what to enter."
+    },
+    {
+      "type": "dont",
+      "image": "input/Input__Placeholder_Dont__16-9.png",
+      "ratio": "16-9",
+      "alt": "placeholder text with too much information.", "caption": "use placeholder text as an alternative to a label."
+    }
+  ],
   "versions": [
     {
       "components": [
         {
-          "name": "CdrTabs",
+          "name": "Inputs",
           "api": {
             "props": [
               {
-                "name": "height",
+                "name": "id",
                 "type": "string",
-                "default": "240px",
+                "default": "auto-generated",
-                "description": "Sets total height of tab container."
+                "description": "Requires unique ID that is mapped to the label ‘for’ attribute.
+If this value is not set, it will be auto-generated."
               },
               {
-                "name": "modifier",
+                "name": "type",
                 "type": "string",
+                "default": "text",
+                "description": "Supports HTML5 <input> types for text, email, number, password, search, and URL.
+For more information, view WebAIM’s Future Web Accessibility: New <input> Types in HTML5</a>."
+              },
+              {
+                "name": "label (required)",
+                "type": "string",
                 "default": "N/A",
-                "description": "Modifies the style variants for this component.
-Possible values: {  'compact'  |  'full-width'  |  'no-border'  }"
-              }
-            ],
-            "events": [
+                "description": "Sets the text value for the input label.
+Required for a11y compliance.
+Use ‘hideLabel’ if the label display is not desired."
+              },
               {
-                "name": "tabChange",
+                "name": "hideLabel",
-                "arguments": "state, tabId",
-                "description": "$emit event fired when the active tab has been changed" }
-            ]
-          }
+                "type": "boolean",
+                "default": "false",
+                "description": "Hides the label element and sets the input ‘aria-label’ to the ‘label’ value for a11y compliance."
               },
               {
-          "name": "CdrTabPanel",
+                "name": "rows",
-          "api": {
-            "props": [
+                "type": "number",
+                "default": "null",
+                "description": "Sets the number of rows for the input field and converts input field to textarea if the rows value is greater than 1."
+              },
               {
+                "name": "disabled",
+                "type": "boolean",
+                "default": "false",
+                "description": "Sets disabled input field and label styling and restricts user input."
+              },
+              {
+                "name": "required",
+                "type": "boolean",
+                "default": "false",
+                "description": "Sets the field to required and displays the text “Required” next to the input label."
+              },
+              {
-                "name": "name",
+                "name": "size",
                 "type": "string",
-                "default": "N/A",
+                "default": "medium",
-                "description": "Sets tab display name.
-Required and must be unique for each tab.
-If id prop not provided, this value will be used as the reference identifier."
+                "description": "Sets the input field size.
+Possible values: {  ‘medium’  |  ‘large’  }" }
+            ],
+            "slots": [
+              {
+                "name": "info",
+                "description": "Location for  information link or icon markup to the right above the input field."
               },
               {
+                "name": "pre-icon",
+                "description": "Location for icon markup to the left inside the input field."
+              },
+              {
+                "name": "post-icon",
+                "description": "Location for icon markup to the right inside the input field."
+              },
+              {
-                "name": "id",
+                "name": "helper-text",
-                "type": "string",
-                "default": "N/A",
-                "description": "Sets reference identifier.
-Must be unique for each tab."
+                "description": "Location for helper or information text to the left below the input field."
               }
+            ],
+            "events": [
+              {
+                "name": "change",
+                "arguments": "newValue, event",
+                "description": "Event is emitted on input losing focus(onBlur) if the value has changed" }
             ]
           }